What I’ve Learned from a Month of 3D Printing

 As I mentioned before, my printer came with an all-metal hot end.
 The hot end is the part of the printer that melts the filament that you’re trying to print with.
 The easiest and most common filament is called PLA.
 It melts a fairly low temperature as far as 3D printing is concerned (between 180 and 220 typically), and it’s very sticky when melted, so adhesion to the build surface doesn’t take a ton of skill to get right.
 It’s not as strong and resistant to heat as something like ABS, but when you’re just starting out it requires the least specialized equipment.
 No heated bed is required, for example – a feature that’s lacking on some cheaper 3D printers.
 When you’re first starting out, use PLA.

 The hot end is the part of the printer that gave me the most trouble.
 On my printer, the PLA filament travels off the roll and through a mechanism that pushes it through a plastic tube called a bowden tube to the hot end assembly.
 The PLA travels through a heat sync (at this point it should still remain cool), and in to a metal tube called a heat break.
 The heat break has a narrow section in it which is designed to provide a narrow attachment point between the hot side of the pipe and the cool side of the pipe.
 The cool side is screwed in to the heat sync and the hot side is screwed in to the heat block.
-The break is designed to keep heat from transferring to the cool side of the heat break, which causes melting of the PLA before it gets to the nozzle, ultimately resulting in a jam.
+The break is designed to keep heat from transferring to the cool side of the heat break, which causes the PLA to melt before it gets to the nozzle, ultimately resulting in a jam.
 The heat sync and fan also work to help keep the PLA cool before it reaches the nozzle.
 The opening of the nozzle is extremely small (the one I’m using is 0.4mm) so it clogs easily, and incoming filament must be kept extremely clean and free from contaminants like dust.

 I’ve marked up this diagram to provide a visual aid to the above description.
 You’ll become very familiar with disassembly as re-assembly of this unit, since disassembly is required whenever the hot end clogs.
 There are a few important things to note on this diagram.
 The first is that the bowden tube comes through the top of the heat sync and it and the top of the heat break have no space between them.
 This is required to prevent the filament from catching on the top of the heat break, which will cause feed issues.
 Another thing to note is that the nozzle and the bottom of the heat break meet in the heat block, and there should be no space between the two.
 This is vital to prevent clogs, as melted filament will pool in this area if there’s space between the nozzle and the heat break and will cause a hard clog.